 Join us for a Death Valley & Eastern Sierra photography workshop to capture some of the most dramatic landscapes in the western US.
-We are running this tours in March, 2023, during the best time of year to photograph landscapes and nightscapes, both in Death Valley and the impressive Alabama Hills.
+We are running this tour in March, 2024, during the best time of year to photograph landscapes and nightscapes, both in Death Valley and the impressive Alabama Hills.

 Our Death Valley photo workshop will focus on the most photogenic areas of this unique and diverse national park, which range from salt flats where you can shoot spectacular patterns below rugged mountains to colorful badlands and giant sand dunes.
 We will shoot the most impressive landscapes during the best hours of light, including the stars and the Milky Way at night.